January 30, 2026

 A Tyumen flea market in 2023, showing the militarization of Cheburashka / RG72

-Cheburashka has always been beloved and popular, but in recent years he has increasingly appeared in the public sphere, usually in connection with outbreaks of unhealthy patriotism.
+Cheburashka has always been a meme hero, but in recent years he has increasingly appeared in the public sphere, usually in connection with outbreaks of unhealthy patriotism.
 In May 2025, a scandal erupted over “chebubu”, the nickname given to a version of the popular Japanese toy “labubu” that Russian companies began producing in something resembling a Cheburashka-like character.
 Upon learning of this, State Duma deputies demanded that Chebubu be immediately banned, as it is unacceptable to desecrate national treasures with bad toys that “promote destructive aesthetics and alien spiritual and moral values.”
 (But apparently it is not unacceptable to desecrate national treasures by using toys to glorify militarism...)

 And in January 2026, a member of the Federation Council Committee on Culture proposed opening a Russian version of Disneyland called Чебурляндия (Cheburlandia).